E-niek/x86_64-asm-tutorials/notes/003-Introduction_To_Assembly.md

     ```asm
         movq    %rax, %rbx      ; move the value of rax into rbx (movq for move quadword)
         movq    $5, %rax        ; move the value 5 into rax (movq for move quadword)
-        movq    %rbx, (%rax)    ; move the value of rbx into the memory address pointed by rax
+        movq    %rbx, (%rax)    ; move the value of rbx into the memory address pointed to by rax
     ```

 ### Key Differences Between `Intel syntax` And `At&t syntax`